Skip to content

 In the traditional barbell deadlift, you’ll want to start with the barbell relatively close to the body.
 I say relatively because you ideally want the barbell to track over the midfoot for balance purposes but you don’t want it so close to where you’re creating a ton of friction on the body.

-The stiff-leg deadlift’s setup and starting position will be different in the context that the barbell should be farther away from the body.
+The stiff-leg deadlift’s setup and starting position will be different because the barbell should be farther away from the body.
 Generally speaking, you’ll want the barbell to sit over the toes or just in front of them.

 This will allow you to maintain proper hip mechanics, if the barbell is too close to the body then it’s nearly impossible for most lifters to maintain a high hip position with a neutral spine.